Network considerations for cloud deployments of Azure Local, version 23H2

 If static IPs are used for the nodes, the management IP pool is used to obtain an available IP and assign it to the cluster IP automatically during deployment.

 It is important to use management IPs for the nodes that aren't part of the IP range defined for the management IP pool.
-Server node IPs must be on the same subnet of the defined IP range.
+Machine node IPs must be on the same subnet of the defined IP range.

 We recommend that you assign only one management IP for the default gateway and for the configured DNS servers for all the physical network adapters of the node.
 This ensures that the IP doesn't change once the management network intent is created.
 This also ensures that the nodes keep their outbound connectivity during the deployment process, including during the Azure Arc registration.